Raj Comics

-Raj Comics is an Indian comic books publisher based in New Delhi, India.
-It published a line of Indian comic books through Raja Pocket Books since its foundation in 1984 by Rajkumar Gupta, Manoj Gupta and Sanjay Gupta.
+Raj Comics is an Indian comic book publisher based in New Delhi, India.
+It had published a line of Indian comic books through Raja Pocket Books since its foundation in 1984 by Rajkumar Gupta, Manoj Gupta, and Sanjay Gupta.
 Some of its most well known characters include Nagraj, Super Commando Dhruva, Bhokal, Doga, Parmanu, Tiranga, Bankelal, Shakti, Inspector Steel, Ashwaraj, Bheriya and Anthony.
-Raj Comics is credited as being one of the leading comic book distributors in India.
+Raja Pocket Books is a leading comic book distributor in India.

+Raja Pocket Books is a partnership firm based in Burari, Delhi.
+It is the holding company for the intellectual property rights of multiple eminent Indian Brands such as Raj Comics, King Comics, Tausi Comics, etc. Raja Pocket Books was established in the 1980s.
+It is a family owned enterprise.
+There are various litigations ongoing in respect to the assets of this company between the owners of the firm, due to which business operations of the same have been disrupted.

-Raja Pockets initially published pulp-fiction books.
+Raja Pocket Books initially published pulp-fiction books.
 They had a highly-successful run and published critically acclaimed authors like Surender Mohan Pathak, Ved Prakash Sharma, Anil Mohan and Raja.
 At their peak, the books sold up to 1 million copies each.
-While Rajkumar Gupta always had a passion for crime-thrillers, his sons Sanjay Gupta and Manoj Gupta started collection Indian and International Comics from an early age and were always thrilled with the idea of creating original Indian Superheroes.
-One evening, while discussing the same, Rajkumar Gupta walked in on the conversation of the two brothers and thus, Raj Comics was born.
+While Rajkumar Gupta always had a passion for crime-thrillers, his sons Sanjay Gupta, and Manoj Gupta were always thrilled with the idea of creating original Indian Superheroes.
+One evening, while discussing the same, Rajkumar Gupta walked in on the conversation of the three brothers and thus, Raj Comics was born.

 The company mainly publishes four types of comics; medieval fantasy, horror, mystery, and superhero comics, with a predominant focus on superhero content.
 Their comics are usually published in Hindi, with only a few titles and special editions in English.
 It has produced close to 35,000 comics to date and has been read by people in India and abroad.
 The company also publishes an online exclusive web series named Raj Rojana, with a new page uploaded every day.

 Raj Comics publishes in multiple formats, which include e-book, print, and motion comics.
 The company also sells hardcovers of their old and new comics, as well as bundled collections of their characters.

 In 2008, Raj Comics was the focus of a research project conducted through The Sarai Programme at CSDS's Sarai Media Lab.
 The resulting research was published as a free PDF on the Sarai website.